muratk3n/thirdwave/en/README.md

-Dreaming shit up is fine, but done in excess, and repeatedly / consistently in a certain direction creates an illusion where the perception of science from outside becomes disturbed.
+Dreaming shit up is fine, but done in excess, and repeatedly / consistently in a certain direction creates an illusion where the perception of science seen from outside becomes disturbed.

 ---